ysaito2/blog/about.markdown

 &nbsp;
 ### education

 Education has turned from obtaining knowledge and skills into a race to who gets the best insurance plan.
 As the world population is expected to plateau towards the end of the century, there is a need to train high skilled workers who can create massive value if we want human progress to continue.
-We need a new approach to preparing future generations.

 &nbsp;
 ### decenteralized-industry

-Technological advancements like biomass-chemical industry, microgrids, blockchain, and 3D printers are projecting a future where rural/remote communities can create many small-scale factories, infrastructure, and even industries to generate a secondary source of income.
+Technological advancements in synthetic bilogy, microgrids, blockchain, and 3D printers are projecting a future where rural/remote communities can create  small-scale factories and infrastructure to generate a secondary source of income.
 I am excited for the opportunities of decenteralized industries to lift up the standard of living around the world.

 &nbsp;
 ### human-centeric-industry

-If we continue our current trajectory, we are heading into a future where *nobody can make a living with their jobs* due to technical advancement and networked computers.
-We need to course-correct to create a society which gives credit to those contributing data, knowledge, and work to improve the algorithms that will run our society.
+If we continue our current trajectory, we are heading into a future where *nobody can make a living with their jobs* due to networked computers and technical advancement.
+We need to course correct to create a society which gives credit to those contributing data, knowledge, and work to improve the algorithms that will run our society.
 I strongly believe *protecting the market dynamics should be prioritized* above universal basic income.

 &nbsp;